ddc-java-15/reminder-buddy/docs/index.md

 * Busy people who have a hard time keeping track of their life events; birthdays, anniversaries, doctors appointments.

   > As a business professional, it can be difficult to remember my personal life events that matter to me.
-I want my mind to be challenged and keep space saved for things other than my work.
-So that I will have good work-life balance and better memory.
+I want my mind to be challenged by relying on clues, pictures, music, photos, and locations to recall an event instead of just being told where to go.
+If there is mental-space saved for things other than my work, I can achieve good work-life balance and better overall memory.

 * Individuals who have issues with cognition and memory who desire to have stronger mental prowess to remembering things.

-  > As an elderly person who struggles with remembering, I want something to provide me with opportunity to strengthen my memory so I can stay on top of my life's important events and appointments.
+  > As an elderly person who struggles with remembering, I want something to provide me with opportunity to strengthen my memory to stay on top of my life's important events and appointments.

 ## Functionality